Love On Top: Live performances

 In May 2012, Beyoncé performed "Love On Top" during her residency show Revel Presents: Beyoncé Live in Atlantic City.
 Beyoncé started singing the song by saying, "Atlantic City, snap your fingers".
 According to Maura Johnston of The Village Voice, the crowd "sang the chorus of 'Love on Top' and even... tried its endlessly modulating key-change while Beyoncé watched with bemusement and delight".
 Chuck Darrow of The Philadelphia Inquirer was positive about the performance of the song during the concert, saying, "As for the music, Beyonce kept the needle in the red zone for much of the show, dealing primarily in such full-throttle, groove-intensive signature tracks as 'Love on Top'".
 Tris McCall of New Jersey On-Line noted that she "made the most of each modulation and break" while performing the song.
 Rebecca Thomas of MTV News was also positive about the performance, writing, "Without missing a step of the New Edition-inspired choreography, B powered through the song's modulations in an extended vocal showcase."
 The performance of "Love On Top" on the concert was later included on the concert film Live in Atlantic City (2013).

 Beyoncé sang the chorus of the song a cappella during the opening of her Super Bowl XLVII halftime show performance.
 In 2013 and 2014, the song was part of the set list of Beyoncé's The Mrs. Carter Show World Tour.
 On May 8, 2013, while performing the song in Manchester, she held her microphone out to a random audience member, which turned out to be British singer Joe McElderry, who sang a line of the song through the microphone.
 An a cappella version of the song was performed in 2016 as part of the setlist of The Formation World Tour.
+In 2023, Beyoncé performed "Love on Top" during the Renaissance World Tour.
+During the performance, she sang the final two key changes once again a cappella with the audience.
+Starting May 1, 2025, Beyoncé performed "Love On Top" on the Cowboy Carter Tour.